-ECE101, Introduction to Early Childhood Education (3 credits)
+ECE\101, Introduction to Early Childhood Education (3 cr.)

-Gen Ed Competency: Continuing Learning/ Information Literacy-A study of the historical, philosophical and social perspectives of early care and education.
+Gen Ed Competencies: Continuing Learning/ Information Literacy

+A study of the historical, philosophical and social perspectives of early care and education.
 Emphasis will be on modern development and trends, along with an understanding of the organization and composition of early childhood education settings, which include curriculum materials, learning environments and equipment.
 This course will involve 10 hours of field observation and participation in a preschool setting.
-Prerequisites: Eligible for ENG101E or ENG101.
+Prerequisites: Eligible for ENG\101E or ENG\101.
 Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.

-ECE103, Creative Art Experiences for Children (3 credits)
+ECE\103, Creative Art Experiences for Children (3 cr.)